AnujaK/chrome-gae-sync/README.md

 ##### What?

+A ready to use and tested backend for your Chrome applications is chrome-gae-sync.
+As the name implies, it will connect your application to Google App Engine.

+##### Why?

+We happen to spend so much time in coding and testing CRUD operations.
+Will it not be great if we get something to plug in and be able to access the Chrome app from where we had left it last time?

-This project will provide a readymade backend for developers who build Chrome applications.
-Developers will be able to focus on building the Chrome app by using this project in their app.
+You can be more productive in building the functionality of the app by using this project in your app.

-You will be free from the effort of storing, updating, fetching and deleting data from you app.
-This project will empower the users to access your app from the same state from where it was exited.
+##### How?

 Just do some simple configurations and plug this project into yours.
 Using OAuth 2.0, your Chrome app will connect to Google App Engine and access its data.

-##### Why?

-TODO

-##### How?

-TODO

 Getting Started
 ==========